 Is Halloween one of your favorite times of the year?

-I’ll be honest, I could completely skip over it and it not hurt my feelings one bit.
-But my kids, on the other hand, would be so disappointed.
+I’ll be honest, I could completely skip over it and it won’t hurt my feelings one bit.
+However, my kids, on the other hand, would be so disappointed.
 They love to dress up and to get lots of candy.

 So I keep the spirits high around the house and decorate anyway.
-Do you ever struggle with how to decorate for Halloween?
+Do you ever struggle with Halloween decorations?

 1. Fanta Jack O’Lantern Float

 If you are throwing your kids a Halloween party, you have to have festive food decorations as well.
 Who am I kidding?
 Food is what drives me around Halloween.